Legoless/DesignKit/README.md

 ### Colors

 Working with colors has been made easy with DesignKit.
 Just use UIColorFromKey macro and it will automatically figure out what color you mean, whether you asked for a color by name, hex-decimal value or RGB values.
+We have added hundreds of prebuilt colors which can be used in the application.
+They include company slogan colors and flat color library.

 ### Filters